MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/reference/methods/translateMessage.md

 [!include[cc-beta-prerelease-disclaimer](../../../../includes/cc-beta-prerelease-disclaimer.md)]

-This method is called for every conversation message exchanged between the customer and the agent.
+This method is called for every conversation message exchanged between the customer and the agent, if translation is on and if the message has not been translated earlier.

 > [!IMPORTANT]
 > See this [sample web resource](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/omnichannel/real-time-translation) for more information on how to implement the `translateMessage` API.